about us

 our mission

 Pollinators play an essential role in our ecosystems.
 Pollination occurs when a pollen grain from the anther (male part) of a flower transfers to the stigma (female part).
 This is what leads to the production of seeds, fruits, and the next generation of plants.
 Sometimes a plant can pollinate itself on its own while other times it needs the help of wind, water, or animals (a.k.a. pollinators).
-Pollinators include birds, bats, flies, wasps, butterflies, moths, beetles, small mammals, and of course, bees, of which there are over 20,000 known species!
+Pollinators include birds, bats, flies, wasps, butterflies, moths, beetles, small mammals, and of course, bees—of which there are over 20,000 known species worldwide (beyond the commonly known honey bee)!
 We think that pollinators are fascinating to learn about and can be a great introduction to the complex and beautiful relationships that make up our world.
-Pollinators are incredibly diverse and allow us to not only enjoy delicious foods but also maintain and support the health of plants, people, the land, and the planet that we exist on.
-However, it’s important to note that their value exists even beyond the ways that they benefit us.
+Pollinators are incredibly diverse and allow us to not only enjoy delicious foods but also maintain and support the health of plants, people, the land, and the Earth on which we exist.
+However, it’s important to note that the value of pollinators also exists beyond the ways in which they benefit us.
 The food we make at Pollen Basket is a way for us to share our love and appreciation for pollinators with others.

 why pollinators?